Olamyy/oldone/content/articles/locally-weight-regression/locally-weight-regression.md

 * Independence of errors

-     This assumes that the errors of the response variables are uncorrelated with each other i.e the error at $ h(x)_i $ should not indicate the error at any other point.
+     This assumes that the errors of the response variables are uncorrelated with each other i.e the error at $ h(x)_i $ should not indicate the error at any other point. $h(x)_i$ is the estimate of the true function between Y and X. It's discussed in more context below.

 * $y$ must have a normal distribution to the error term